 The Christmas market in St. Wolfgang was the first that the family visited.
 From their hotel, the Zimmerbräu, they needed just a few steps to be right in the middle of the action – with fragrant farmer’s doughnuts here, and gentle sounds of Christmas carols there.
 Fabio was at an unassuming handicraft stand when he heard a muffled knocking.
 An elderly gentleman was pounding letters and symbols into horseshoes.
 When he saw Fabio’s interest, he let him try it out – much to the delight of his family.

 His own horseshoe was quickly finished and as the family strolled on through the market, it suddenly started to snow.
 But before the first snowflakes could melt on their noses, they entered the “Angel Studios” – and were promptly turned into angels.

 Fabio and I alone would probably not have done that.
 But to make them [Simone and Siria] happy, we just did it and we had a blast! – Giulia

 Strobl – the nativity village

 The “Bambini con la Valigia” family took a boat across half of Lake Wolfgang to Strobl on the other shore.
-On disembarkation, they followed the “pastoral path” that led them directly into the small but nice market.
-“Advent as in bygone times” – this motto applies to Strobl probably most of all.
-The stands are covered with rustic wooden shingles and crib building, as well as handicrafts are particularly valued here.
+On disembarking, they followed the “pastoral path” that led them directly into the small but nice market.
+“Advent like it was then” – this motto applies to Strobl probably most of all.
+The stands are covered with rustic wooden shingles and nativity scene constructions, as well as handicrafts, which are particularly valued here.
 Simone and Siria were especially interested in the wild animals.
 Deer and sheep can be viewed up close and stroked.